-- Names, birth dates, and Social Security numbers for each member of the family
+- Names, birth dates, and Social Security numbers for each family member applying for coverage.

-You should also attempt to estimate the amount of medical expenses you expect in the coming year—you can use this last year as a guide.
+When choosing a plan it can be helpful to attempt to estimate the medical expenses you expect in the coming year.
+You can use the prior year’s expenses as a guide.
 As a general rule, paying a higher monthly premium will give you a lower out-of-pocket maximum and vice versa.

 “All plans in the Health Insurance Marketplace cover essential health benefits such as emergency services, maternity and newborn care, mental health and substance abuse services, prescription drugs, laboratory services, and much more,” reports Take Care Utah.
 “It’s likely your plan offers additional coverage beyond the minimum requirements—you will see exactly what each plan offers when your compare them side-by-side in the Marketplace.”

 Some people may worry whether they’ll be able to afford care or if they’ll even be eligible because of ongoing health conditions.

 Fortunately, pre-existing conditions and gender have no influence on whether you can receive coverage or not.
 Take Care Utah says the only things that can affect your premium are your age, where you live and whether you’re a smoker.

 Additionally, if you aren’t sure you can afford premiums or any sort of coverage, talk with one of the experts at Take Care Utah to see if you qualify for a reduced or free plan.
 You can see plans and prices and get an estimate on your possible discount by visiting healthcare.gov.